zehengl/zehengl.github.io/content/blog/endianness-and-bit-masking/index.md

 Note that endianness talks about the order of **bytes**

-_0A0B0C0D_ should be seperated into chunks with size of 8 bits
+_0A0B0C0D_ should be separated into chunks with size of 8 bits

 that is, 0A \| 0B \| 0C \| 0D